shajenM/BerkeleyCapstoneProject/README.md

 The intersection point for precision and recall here suggests a higher threshold than the last two models.
 Other than that these precision/recall graphs show that as precision increases, recall drops sharply, indicating a tradeoff where improving precision leads to missing more absenteeism cases.

 **ROC Curves**
  This ROC curve for the XGBoost model also has a curve that moves to the top left corner, demonstrating good discrimination ability.
 The high area under the curve suggests that the model can distinguish between absenteeism and non-absenteeism.
-It looks relatively the same as the other models ROC curves.
+It looks relatively the same as the other models' ROC curves.

 ### Support Vector Machine
 The best parammeters for the model are: